-- 3.4.4.1 The interpretation of "pitches in line between wicket and wicket" in clause 36.1.2 shall refer to the position of the centre of the ball at the point of pitching, in relation to the Pitching Zone. - 3.4.4.2 The Pitching Zone is defined as a two-dimensional area on the pitch between both sets of stumps with its boundaries consisting of the base of both sets of stumps and a line between the outside of the outer stumps at each end. - 3.4.4.3 Where applicable, the ball-tracking technology shall report that the ball pitched in one of the following three areas in relation to the Pitching Zone:
+- 3.4.4.1 The interpretation of "pitches in line between wicket and wicket" in clause 36.1.2 shall refer to the position of the centre of the ball at the point of pitching, in relation to the Pitching Zone. - 3.4.4.2 The Pitching Zone is defined as a two-dimensional area on the pitch between both sets of stumps with its boundaries consisting of the base of both sets of stumps and a line between the outside of the outer stumps at each end.

-In Line The centre of the ball was inside the Pitching Zone III Line The centre of the ball was hiside the Fitching Zone
+3.4.4.3 Where applicable, the ball-tracking technology shall report that the ball pitched in one of the following three areas in relation to the Pitching Zone:

-Outside Off The centre of the ball was outside, and to the off side of, the Pitching Zone Outside Leg The centre of the ball was outside, and to the leg side of, the Pitching Zone
+In Line The centre of the ball was inside the Pitching Zone Outside Off The centre of the ball was outside, and to the off side of, the Pitching Zone Outside Leg The centre of the ball was outside, and to the leg side of, the Pitching Zone

-3.4.4.4 Subject to the satisfaction of the other elements of clause 36.1, the batsman can be Out if the ball-tracking technology reports that the ball pitched Outside Off or In Line, but the batsman shall be Not out if the ball pitched Outside Leg.
+3.4.4.4 Subject to the satisfaction of the other elements of clause 36.1, the batter can be Out if the ball-tracking technology reports that the ball pitched Outside Off or In Line, but the batter shall be Not out if the ball pitched Outside Leg.